bfirsh/funker/README.md

 - [Node](https://github.com/bfirsh/funker-node)
 - [Python](https://github.com/bfirsh/funker-python)

+## Example applications

+- [funker-example-voting-app](https://github.com/bfirsh/funker-example-voting-app) – an example app that uses Funker to do processing in the background

 ## Deploying with Compose

 Functions are just services, so they are really easy to deploy using Compose.
 You simply define them alongside your long-running services.